cassepipe/makeheaders/README.md

 Create an `inc`, `interface` and `src` directory in you project.
 In `src` put all your .c files.
 In `interface` put all your typedefs/structs declarations in `.h` files, do not add header guards and do not `#include` them in your `.c` files.
-Their content will be copied into the headers that `makeheaders` will automatically generate.
+`makeheaders` will copy their content into automatically generated headers.

 In each of your `[filename].c` files add an `#include "[filename].h`